sumup-oss/circuit-ui/MIGRATION.md

 - The new `NotificationFullscreen` can replace custom full-screen messages such as error pages or empty states, for more consistency across pages.

 Read more about the new notification components in [the Notification section in Storybook](https://circuit.sumup.com/?path=/docs/notification).

+### Others

+- The deprecated `shadowSingle`, `shadowDouble` and `shadowTriple` style mixins were removed.
+Use the `shadow()` style mixin instead.
+There is no codemod for this change: migrate manually by searching you for the deprecated style mixins in your codebase, and verify the changes visually.

 ## From v4 to v4.1